 - You shot out of a vehicle (“drive-by shooting”)

 You could be able to avoid these penalties, however.
 A criminal defense attorney could be able to get your sentence reduced so that your life isn’t ruined by the consequences of your conviction.

 How Do You Fight a Murder Charge?
 Can I Win My Case?

 Yes, you can fight a murder charge and there are several strong defenses we may be able to use in your case.
 Depending on the circumstances, any of the following defenses may work:

-Self-defense.
-You have a right to use force, or even cause a death, if you are defending yourself from an immediate threat.
+- Self-defense: You have a right to use force, or even cause death, if you are defending yourself from an immediate threat.
 We can help you decide if your case may qualify as self-defense.

 These are not the only ways to fight a murder charge, and it’s possible to construct a different defense that fits the specifics of your case.
 A good defense can be the difference between life in prison and moving on with your life.
 In some cases, you may even be able to resolve your case without ever going to trial.

-Talk to a Los Angeles Murder Attorney for Free
+Talk to a Los Angeles Murder and Homicide Defense Attorney for Free

 Do not spend a single day facing a murder charge without legal counsel.
 The Los Angeles murder and homicide defense lawyers at Simmrin Law Group are here for you and your family.
 We have only one mission: to protect those who stand accused and get you the best possible outcome for your case.